keycloak-competence-center/keycloak-signature/README.md

 - `server`: provides a Keycloak installation for local development & testing
 - `themes`: provides samples for custom themes

-Please see the [tutorial of custom Keycloak](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/) for more details of this project.
+Please refer to the [tutorial of custom Keycloak](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/) for more details of this project.

 ### Requirements

-Please have a loot at the [requirements of custom Keycloak](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/#requirements).
+Please have a look at the [requirements of custom Keycloak](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/#requirements).

-For this project you also need:
+For this project, you also need:

 - [Node.js]

 ### Getting Started

 - Please have a look at [how you can run custom Keycloak](https://keycloak.ch/keycloak-tutorials/tutorial-custom-keycloak/#usage).
 - In order to develop on the `<keycloak-signature>` component you can use the web dev server.
-Run following command under `./extensions/extension-signature/src/main/web`:
+Run the following command under `./extensions/extension-signature/src/main/web`:

     ```shell
     npm start
     ```